e0e0e/product_configuration/README.md

-# PMS
+# Product Configurator
-> It is servis that allows managing projects.
+> It is servis that allows creating many configuration of product that we are producing.
+I allows to create order of product with many options that we can configure.
+It is possible to track progress of each order.
 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)